Garrett Broshuis: Law career

-Broshuis enrolled in the Saint Louis University School of Law.
+In 2010, Broshuis enrolled in the Saint Louis University School of Law.
 For the 2011–2012 school year, Broshuis was a staff member for Volume 56 of the Saint Louis University Law Journal.
-Broshuis was recently selected to be the Editor-in-Chief for Volume 57 of the Journal.
+During his last year of law school, Broshuis served as the Editor-in-Chief for Volume 57 of the Journal.
+He graduated valedictorian of his law school class in 2013.